-Here $r_0$ is the black hole horizon radii and $L$ is the usual AdS radius.\\\\ To compute the different thermodynamic quantities like free energy and SFF, one needs to know how $r_{0}, \varphi_{0}$ depends on $Q.$ For that, we choose the near-extremal limit \cite{Nayak:2018qej, Iliesiu:2020qvm,Bhattacharjee:2020nul, Banerjee:2021vjy}, which solely fixes their functional form.
-The limit has well-motivated physical interpretation \cite{Strominger:1996sh}.
+Now, to calculate the different thermodynamic quantities such as free energy and SFF, one needs to know how $r_{0}, \varphi_{0}$ depends on $Q.$ For that, we choose the near-extremal limit \cite{Nayak:2018qej, Iliesiu:2020qvm,Bhattacharjee:2020nul, Banerjee:2021vjy}, which solely fixes their functional form.
+The limit has a well-motivated physical interpretation \cite{Strominger:1996sh}.
 At $T=0$, we have an extremality condition, and the black hole mass is given by $M_0(T=0)$.
 We want to see how the thermodynamic quantities change if we slightly switch on the temperature.
-It can be shown that $E-M_0(T=0)\sim \frac{3}{2}T>T$ for small non-zero temperature.
-Now, the important point is when we calculate the density of state for such a near-extremal black hole, it does not show a finite energy gap if we take the counter-term to be vanishing.
-But in the case of a $T\bar{T}+J\bar{T}$ deformation, which we will discuss later in the paper, there is an energy gap in comparison to the undeformed theory, which supports the holographic description of switching on the deformation on the AdS background with finite radial cut-off \cite{Iliesiu:2020zld}.
-In principle, one should proceed with the corrections of the extrinsic curvature due to this finite radial cut-off, including the derivatives of the Schwarzian term in the boundary dual theory, which has already been described in \cite{Iliesiu:2020zld}.
-But as we choose the deformation parameter to be very small, we approximately keep the boundary theory to be still Schwarzian. \\\\
+It can be shown that $E-M_0(T=0)\sim \frac{3}{2}T>T$ for a small non-zero temperature.
+Now, the important point is that when we calculate the density of state for such a near-extremal black hole, it does not show a finite energy gap if we take the counter-term to be vanishing.
+But in the case of a $T\bar{T}+J\bar{T}$ deformation, which we will discuss later in the paper, there is an energy gap in comparison to the undeformed theory, which supports the holographic description of switching the $J\bar{T}$ deformation on the AdS background with a finite radial cutoff \cite{Iliesiu:2020zld}.

-\textbf{Near-extremal limit:} We know that, the charge $(Q)$ determines the throat width.
-Classical solution corresponds to $U(\varphi_{0})=0$, where $U(\varphi_0(Q))$ is defined in (\ref{3.12}).
-Then, in this near-extremal limit, we get \cite{Iliesiu:2020qvm}
+\textbf{Near-extremal limit:} We know that charge $(Q)$ determines the width of the throat.
+The classical solution corresponds to $U(\varphi_{0})=0$, where $U(\varphi_0(Q))$ is defined in (\ref{3.12}).
+Then, in this near-extremal limit, we get \cite{Iliesiu:2020qvm,Mertens:2022irh}